Retirement

 One of the things that people actually struggle a lot with when they’re beginning retirement is what they’re going to do.
 For so many people, their job has been their identity for decades.
 What is your retirement lifestyle going to look like?
 Again, this goes back to building a goals-based plan that’s unique to you.

-As we take new clients through our Guided Retirement System, we’re not talking to them right away about their investments.
+As we meet with new clients, we’re not talking to them right away about their investments.
 We want to know what’s important to them.
 Then, we’ll start figuring out costs for their specific needs, wants, and wishes, and build a spending plan accordingly.
 Think of your investments as the engine that makes your plan run.

 You’ll also notice in our Retirement Plan Checklist that planning for retirement involves financial planning and non-life financial planning.
 It’s crucial to really take some time to think about your goals for retirement.
 Our Retirement Plan Checklist can help with that.
 It consists of 30 yes-or-no questions and an age-based timeline of important retirement considerations.
 Download your copy below!